Out of a Thai cave, and now to a filming studio in Los Angeles.

 This is probably the Thai boys' highest-profile international television appearance since their gripping three-day rescue in early July from Chiang Rai's Tham Luang Cave, after being trapped inside for more than two weeks.

-Officials had earlier asked for the boys to be respected after their gruelling ordeal and the Thai government set up a committee to monitor projects and control media access to them.
+Officials had earlier asked for the boys to be respected after their gruelling ordeal, and the Thai government set up a committee to monitor projects and control media access to them.

 An interactive exhibition by Thailand's Culture Ministry on the rescue mission opened in Bangkok in August.

-On Oct 7, the boys played a friendly match with the youth team of Argentinian giants River Plate, after attending the opening ceremony of the Youth Olympics in Buenos Aires the day before.
+Just last Sunday, the boys played a friendly match with the youth team of Argentinian giants River Plate, after attending the opening ceremony of the Youth Olympics in Buenos Aires the day before.